ChenHCY/AlgorithmsQuestion/README.md

 a.
 Memoized search is an implementation method of dynamic programming.

 b.
 Memoized search implements dynamic programming by means of search.

+c: 1.
+Dp State: Use f[i] or f[i][j] to represent the answer to a smaller problem under certain conditions

+   2. Dp Initialize: Dp start position ==> Like dp[0] = 0

+   3. Dp function: the calculate function of Dp f[i][j] = Derive by finding max / min / sum / or of some smaller state

+   4. Dp return: return the dp result